mohasan99/PragueParkingV2/LogBook.md

 - Improved understanding of method reusability (Garage.TryParkOnSpot used by MoveVehicle).
 - Gained experience applying encapsulation and clean object interactions.
 ------------------------------------------------------------------------------
+## 24-10-2025

+Work done:
+- Replaced all Console.WriteLine and Console.ReadLine interactions with **Spectre.Console** components.
+- Upgraded Program.cs to use interactive menus, prompts, tables, and panels for a more modern and readable UI.
+- Simplified user interaction by using SelectionPrompt, TextPrompt, and helper methods for input.
+- Tested all features (parking, removing, moving, checkout, and save/load) through the new Spectre.Console interface.

+Reasoning / Learning:
+- Learned how to use the Spectre.Console library to create rich and interactive console applications.
+- Understood how to separate business logic (Garage, Vehicle, etc.) from the user interface layer.
+- Realized that a clear and structured UI improves usability and user experience without changing the core logic.
+- Gained experience in integrating external libraries while keeping the program simple and maintainable.